puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 | **\<open-in\>None or not specified\</open-in\>** | Opens in whatever browser the employee chooses. |

 > [!NOTE]
 > The attribute app=**true** is only recognized when associated to _'open-in' IE11_.
 Adding it to the other 'open-in' elements won't change the behavior.
-We recommend following the structure mentioned above.

 #### Additional configurations